 How Does the Future Look for Apple?

-Apple is having a great run so far in 2022, but the company has been a long-term success story as well.
+All things considered — inflation and a bear market, to name two — Apple is having a good run so far in 2022, but the company has been a long-term success story as well.
 With a rabidly loyal consumer base and a wildly popular product line, Apple’s business model seems poised for further growth in the future.

 Share price is just one of the variables you should consider when investing in a specific stock.
 Your financial situation plays a large part in determining whether or not you should invest in stocks at all — let alone invest in a specific stock like Apple.
 Working with a fiduciary financial advisor is a good way to delineate your investment objectives, risk tolerance and personal financial situation to determine if investing in stocks is a good match for you.